 Instant coffee.

-Brewing a cup of half-caff using a Keurig or Nespresso pod is the most convenient choice, and the flavor profile is typically a little better than what you’d find with instant.
+Brewing a cup of half-caff using a Keurig or Nespresso pod is the most convenient choice, and the flavor profile is typically slightly better than that of instant coffee.

 However, brewing a half-caff batch using standard drip coffee makers or pour over coffee makers might be the best choice if you want to enjoy the best possible flavor.